gerald-scharitzer/electricitymaps-go/README.md

 # Develop

  1. Get with `git clone https://github.com/gerald-scharitzer/electromap.git`
-2. Enter with `cd electromap-go`
+ 2. Enter with `cd electromap`
  3. Test with `go test ./...`
-4. Run with `go run ./main`
+ 4. Run with `go run ./electromap`
+ 5. Build with `go build ./...`
+ 6. Install with `go install ./...`
+ 7. Run with `GOBIN/electromap` where `GOBIN` is the path to your installed Go binaries
-5. Tag with `git tag semver`
+ 8. Tag with `git tag semver`
-6. Push with `git push origin semver`
+ 9. Push with `git push origin semver`
-7. Publish with `GOPROXY=proxy.golang.org go list -m gopkg.in/gerald-scharitzer/electromap.vn@semver`
+10. Publish with `GOPROXY=proxy.golang.org go list -m gopkg.in/gerald-scharitzer/electromap.vn@semver`
+11. Uninstall with `go clean -i ./...`

 where `semver` is the [semantic version](https://semver.org/spec/v2.0.0.html) (e.g. v0.0.0)
 and `vn` is the major version number (e.g. v0)